derekvincent/awesome-list-generator/DESIGN.md

   - [ ] Documentation: Configuration/Usage
   - [ ] Documentation: Development
   - [ ] Documentation: Support
+- [ ] Build and Publish
+  - [ ] Build and Publish: Workout build process
+  - [ ] Build and Publish: Publish a package for the generator to PyPi
+  - [ ] Build and Publish: Setup Generator repo for support etc.

 ## Config
 ### Config Options